 A few years ago I was in London speaking at an internet marketing conference.
-On our last day we took a train to Paris to visit the Louvre Museum.
+On our last day, we took a train to Paris to visit the Louvre Museum.
 I remember seeing the Mona Lisa for the first time in person.
 The size of this painting was not as big as I expected it to be but the painting itself is amazing.
-I did not feel there were any distinct lines, but there were plenty of shading that allowed every part to flow right into the next.
+I did not feel there were any distinct lines, but there was plenty of shading that allowed every part to flow right into the next.

 Her facial expression is what makes her face the obvious focal point of this painting.
 It pulls out a lot of questions from the mind.
 Is she smiling?
 If so, what or who was she was smiling at?
 What was going through Leonardo Da Vinci’s mind when he painted this?
 But my biggest question of all was…

 What if Da Vinci had gotten bored, or distracted (which is the norm of our times), shortly after he started and just rushed through it and on to the next?